 Regulatory notices calling for corrective action would generally be used where there is a clear breach of the law; where the degree of risk or harm from the situation is significant; and where a remedy needs to be identified and secured within a set period of time.
-Notices specify the problem and will either require a remedy as determined by officers or (if the legislation allows) may allow for other action with an equivalent remedial effect.
+Notices specify the problem and will either require a remedy as determined by Officers, or (if the legislation allows) may allow for other action with an equivalent remedial effect.
 In most cases there is a right of appeal against a notice.

-Where there is a right of appeal, advice on the appeal mechanism will be set out in writing to the person on whom the notice is served.
+11.7 Where there is a right of appeal, advice on the appeal mechanism will be set out in writing to the person on whom the notice is served.

-Where a notice requires changes to a premises in which another enforcing body has a statutory interest, the Authority will, so far as is reasonably practicable, consult with such bodies as can reasonably be identified before serving the notice.
+11.8 Where a notice requires changes to a premises in which another enforcing body has a statutory interest, the Authority will, so far as is reasonably practicable, consult with such bodies as can reasonably be identified before serving the notice.
 Any such consultation will not release the person on whom the notice is served from their statutory obligation to consult relevant bodies in respect of works they will undertake as a result of a notice.
-Any failure by the Authority to consult with any particular body or person will not invalidate any notice served under the Regulatory Reform (Fire Safety) Order 2005.
+Any failure by the Authority to consult with any particular body or person will not invalidate any notice served under The Order.

-8.8 Prohibition/Restriction notices
+11.9 Prohibition notices

-The Authority has powers under Article 31 of the Regulatory Reform (Fire Safety) Order 2005 and Sections 21 and 22 of the Health and Safety at Work etc. Act 1974 to prohibit the use of the whole or part of premises or to restrict the use of premises.
+The Authority has powers under Article 31 of The Order and Sections 21 and 22 of the Health and Safety at Work etc. Act 1974 to prohibit the use of the whole or part of premises or to restrict the use of premises.

-Such action will be considered where conditions are found that constitute a serious risk to life or injury to persons in the event of fire.
+11.10 Such action will be considered where conditions are found that constitute a serious risk to life or injury to persons in the event of fire.
 Where immediate action is necessary an explanation of why such action is required will be given at the time and confirmed in writing.
 Where there are rights of appeal these will be clearly set out in writing at the time the action is taken.

-8.9 Referral to other agencies
+11.11 Referral to other agencies

-Where other Health and Safety enforcing authorities have a regulatory interest in a particular premises details will be forwarded to the appropriate agency, for example if apparently dangerous conditions or practices (not related to fire) are noted in a workplace.
+Where other enforcing authorities have a regulatory interest in a particular premises details will be forwarded to the appropriate agency, for example if apparently dangerous conditions or practices (not related to fire) are noted in a premises.

-8.10 Prosecution
+11.12 Prosecution

-The Authority will use discretion in deciding whether to bring a prosecution.

-The decision to prosecute is a serious step.
-Fair and effective prosecution forms a legitimate element of the Authority's strategy to reduce the risk of death and injury in the workplace by enforcing fire safety law.
+The Authority will always take into consideration the need for prosecution, however, will use discretion in deciding whether to bring a prosecution.
+The decision to prosecute is a serious step, and fair and effective prosecution forms a legitimate element of the Authority's strategy to reduce the risk of death and injury in the workplace by enforcing fire safety law.
 Any prosecution has serious implications for all involved - including the person prosecuted, casualties, witnesses and Authority personnel.
 The Authority will apply the guidance set out below so that it can make fair and consistent decisions about prosecutions.

-Criminal proceedings will be taken against those persons responsible for the offence.
+11.13 Criminal proceedings will be taken against those persons responsible for the offence.
 Where a Company is involved, it will be usual practice to prosecute the Company where the offence resulted from the Company's activities.
-However, the Authority will also consider any part played in the offence by the officers of the Company: including Directors, Managers and the Company Secretary.
+However, the Authority will also consider any part played in the offence by the Officers of the Company: including Directors, Managers and the Company Secretary.
 Action may also be considered against staff, contractors or any other person (as well as or instead of the Company) where it can be shown that the offence was attributable to neglect or other failings or actions on their part.